adnxy/armada/README.md

-# Getting Started with Create React App
+# Armada: A Free World Strategy Game

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Armada is an open-source strategy game where players build and command naval fleets in a vast open world.
+Explore the seas, engage in tactical combat, and forge alliances in this React-based strategy experience.

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+This project is built with React.
+To get started with development:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the game in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\